Is reading a challenge for your child? Do they have difficulty sounding out new words?

 They may mix up letters in words when writing or switch them around when speaking, even if the word is familiar to them already.

-They might not recognize words and need to relearn them, even if they have encountered them many times before.
+They might not easily recognize familiar words and need to relearn them, even if they have encountered them many times before.

-They may need to read the same thing again as they did not make sense of what they are reading the first time around.
+They may need to re-read the same passage many times in order to make sense of what they are reading.

-Despite how it looks, dyslexia is not an eye or visual issue.
+Dyslexia is not a visual deficit.
 Instead, the problem lies with how their brain processes language.
-There are many types of dyslexia, so to learn more about your child’s individual experience, reach out to us today a our free consultation with our speech-language pathologists.
+There are many types of dyslexia, so to learn more about your child’s individual experience, reach out to us today and book a free consultation with one of our speech-language pathologists.

 How Apheleia Speech Therapy Can Help

-Our pediatric speech therapists will aid you in supporting the development of your child’s social skills and language skills so they can be part of everyday situations in their life.
-You are a crucial part of a more holistic approach to speech therapy.
+Our pediatric speech therapists will aid you in supporting the development of your child’s language and literacy skills so they can have the best chance at academic success.
+You are a crucial part of supporting their literacy journey!

 Speech-Language Therapy for Dyslexia

 Our speech therapy at home extends to supporting literacy disorders such as dyslexia.
-We’ll help your child overcome their challenges and communicate more confidently with loved ones.
+We’ll help your child overcome their challenges and feel more confident at in an academic setting.

 Parent Coaching for Dyslexia at Home

 We can help you help your child’s challenges with dyslexia at home.
-We’ll work with you and your child in including activities that help grow their reading and writing skills.
+We’ll work with you and your child to support their literacy developement.